Kafelekk/BlindKing/README.md

 > -GLITCHED CROWN <br>
 > -BLACK MATCH BOX <br>
 > -MORE OPTIONS <br>
-- LIST OF CURSES: (yeah he's forever cursed (no, black candle doesnt remove curses if you are playing BlindKing)) <br>
+- LIST OF CURSES: (forever cursed (no, black candle doesnt remove curses if you are playing BlindKing)) <br>
 > -CURSE OF BLINDNESS <br>
 > -CURSE OF DARKNESS <br>
 > -CURSE OF THE LOST (NO MINIMAP) <br>